JonathanLaneMcDonald/dashboards/readme.md

 # RL Dashboards

-This repository hosts reinforcement learning dashboards for a custom implementation of Gumbel AlphaZero that I'm applying to 9x9 Gomoku with SGD (I'm experimenting with optimisers).
+This repository hosts reinforcement learning dashboards for a custom implementation of Gumbel AlphaZero that I'm applying to 9x9 Gomoku with Adam (I'm experimenting with optimisers).

 ---